dimfeld/website/posts/simple_state_machines.md

 <script>
 let label;
 let buttonText;
-// $: tells Svelte to rerun when the variables change.
+// $: tells Svelte to rerun this whenever the variables change.
 $: showProgress = started && !(done || error);
 $: {
   if(error) {